-From 1 January 2018 farmers and growers will only be able to purchase professional rodenticides if they can show they are part of a compliant assurance scheme, or that they have completed an approved training course.
+Since 1 January 2018, farmers and growers have only been able to purchase professional rodenticides if they can show they are part of a compliant assurance scheme, or that they have completed an approved training course.

-To help further ensure the implementation of rodenticide stewardship across the industry, new requirements come into force on 1 January 2018 for farmers and growers wanting to purchase professional rodenticides.
-To do so from the new year, they will need to show that either they are part of a compliant assurance scheme, or that they have completed an approved training course.
+To help further ensure the implementation of rodenticide stewardship across the industry, new requirements came into force on 1 January 2018 for farmers and growers wanting to purchase professional rodenticides.
+To do so, they need to show that they are either part of a compliant assurance scheme, or that they have completed an approved training course.

-Farmers presenting their assurance scheme membership document at sales outlets as proof of competence will continue to be able to purchase stewardship-label professional rodenticides from 1 January onwards.
+Farmers can present their assurance scheme membership document at sales outlets as proof of competence to purchase stewardship-label professional rodenticides.
 The audit standards of all 11 assurance schemes have been verified for compliance with stewardship conditions and the CRRU UK Code of Best Practice, which broadly require a systematic approach to rodent pest control, with documentation and regular independent audit procedures.

-Sellers of professional use rodenticides to pest controllers, farmers and gamekeepers will also be required by 31 December to have registered for a stewardship point-of-sale audits.
+Sellers of professional use rodenticides to pest controllers, farmers and gamekeepers need to have registered for stewardship point-of-sale audits.

 Farmers outside the approved assurance schemes have three rodenticide use options:

 - Take an approved training course and show the certificate when purchasing rodenticide.
 You can find more details about different approved training courses and e-learning here.
 If it is just e-learning you are interested in, then you can find details here, where courses are available from £71.94 incl VAT.

 - Use rodenticide products authorised for amateur use.